-Refinement of Site Conceptual Model 3.1
+3.1 Refinement of Site Conceptual Model

 To more fully-develop the existing CSM and to allow for refinement of the model as new field data are collected, IBM will develop a three-dimensional geologic and geochemical computer model of the Site using Environmental Visualization System/Mining Visualization System (EVS/MVS®, C-Tech Development Corporation, 2008) modeling software.
-Existing Site subsurface data will be input into EVS/MVS® to model the two near-surface hydrostratigraphic units (i.e., the surficial sand and the top of the varved silt and clay units) at the Site and in the vicinity of SWMU-AB.
-Existing soil and groundwater chemistry data will also be input into the model to enhance the three-dimensional definition of the Site contamination sources and dissolved constituent plumes.
+Existing Site subsurface data will be input into EVS/MVS[®] to model the two near-surface hydrostratigraphic units (i.e., the surficial sand and the top of the varved silt and clay units) at the Site and in the vicinity of SWMU-V. Existing soil and groundwater chemistry data will also be input into the model to enhance the three-dimensional definition of the Site contamination sources and dissolved constituent plumes.

 Data collected during this RFI will be incorporated into the EVS/MVS® as the field investigations progress to update the CSM.
 The updated CSM will be used as a decision making tool for the adjustment of drilling and sampling locations.
 EVS/MVS® is particularly useful for evaluation of MIP/EC data (see Section 3.2).
-At the completion of the field investigations, the model will be used to assess the vertical and horizontal extent of soil and groundwater impacts and will assist in the understanding of contaminant fate and transport in the vicinity of SWMU-AB.
+At the completion of the field investigations, the model will be used to assess the vertical and horizontal extent of soil and groundwater impacts.